-constant of function abs(x) absolute value of x acos(x) arcus cosine of x (result in radiant!) asin(x) arcus sine of x (result in radiant!) bell() generates a short sound with the internal speaker btst(x, bit_no) Returns true, if in variable x bit number bit_no is set.
+absolute value of x

+acos(x)arcus cosine of x (result in radiant!) asin(x)arcus sine of x (result in radiant!) bell() generates a short sound with the internal speaker btst(x, bit\no) Returns true, if in variable x bit number bit no is set.
 The bits are counted from 1 to 32.
 You should only apply this function onto integer values like digital inputs or result of flicker measuring.
-Usually you should not use it with float numbers. cos(x) 305 (II) cosine of x (argument in radiant!) digin(mask) Returns the value of the digital inputs.
+Usually you should not use it with float numbers. cos(x) cosine of x (argument in radiant!) digin(mask) Returns the value of the digital inputs.
 The values are coded in one byte: input 1-4 correspond to bit 0-3 and input 7-10 to bit 4-7.
 So if the inputs 1 and 8 are active, the returned value would be 33.
 With mask you can define, which values are checked: With a mask of 32 only the input 8 is checked.
 In this case the return value can only be 32 or 0.
 The mask is useful when checking the status of one input, independent from the others.
 If you want to check all inputs, you should use a mask of 255!
-Returns the value of the digital inputs.
-The values are coded in one byte: input 1-4 correspond to bit 0-3 and input 7-10 to bit 4-7.
-So if the inputs 1 and 8 are active, the returned value would be 33.
-With mask you can define, which values are checked: With a mask of 32 only the input 8 is checked.
-In this case the return value can only be 32 or 0.
-The mask is useful when checking the status of one input, independent from the others.

-Switches digital output number nr on (into alarm state).
-1≤nr≤8
+Switches digital output number nr. off (into no-alarm state).
+1≤nr≤4(8)

-ln(x) loge of x

-log(x) \log{10} of x

-print() Prints the menu in which you started the logging in 'by script' mode (see 10.3.1, 'Output intervals').

-reset() Same like Reset Softkey in Time Int . menu

-scale_i(chn,x) Scale the current input, chn. is the number of the channel, x the scaling factor.

-scale_u(chn,x) Scale the voltage input, chn. is the number of the channel, x the scaling factor.

-sin(x) sine of x (argument in radiant!)

-sqrt(x) The square root of x

-start() Same like pressing Start

-stop() Same like pressing Stop

-unfreeze() reactivates the frozen display
+dout_on(nr) Switches digital output number nr on (into alarm state).
+1≤nr≤4(8) freeze() freezes the display (like key Freeze) isrun() Returns 1, if the integration is running isstop() Returns 1, if the integration is stopped ln(x) log e of x log(x) $\log{10}$ of x print() Prints the menu in which you started the logging in 'by script' mode (see 11.3.1, 'Output intervals'). reset() Same like Reset Softkey in Time Int . menu scale_i(chn,x) Scale the current input, chn. is the number of the channel, x the scaling factor. scale_u(chn,x) Scale the voltage input, chn. is the number of the channel, x the scaling factor. sin(x) sine of x (argument in radiant!) sqrt(x) The square root of x start() Same like pressing Start stop() Same like pressing Stop unfreeze() reactivates the frozen display high priority